 I want a really big dessert spread, so this week I’ve been testing tart recipes.
 I created this one for my little boy who’s not into complicated desserts.
 He loves ganache so this was a no brainier and the penguin chocolates were a real treat.
 That said, they can easily be topped with whipped cream, chocolate shavings or even nothing at all.

 These tarts are really simple to make.
-If you buy ready made crust, it would take no time at all, but I promise the home-made crust is worth the added effort!
+If you buy the ready-made crust, it would take no time at all, but I promise the home-made crust is worth the added effort!

 Here are some things you’ll need to make them similar to mine.
 I’ve provided links below:

-A mini pie pan (which you can get on Amazon, here) & Round Double sided cookie cutters (which you can get here) cutters.
-I like the double sided ones because it’s like two sets in one & the single sided ones cost about the same.
+A mini pie pan which you can get on Amazon, here(As an Amazon Associate, a small commission is made from qualifying purchases).& Round Double-sided cookie cutters (which you can get here) cutters.
+I like the double-sided ones because it’s like two sets in one & the single-sided ones cost about the same.

 My penguins are pre-made, but I’ve seen similar chocolate molds here if you want to make some yourself.